davidralphlewis/binaryephemera/_notes/Relay Poem Exercise.md

 Set yourself a [[Write to a Timer|timer]] of 5 minutes.
 Write a short poem, maybe from [[Prompts]].
 Then take a word or image from that.
 Write another poem in 5 minutes.
 Then repeat again, with a word or image from the second poem.

-In this way you build up a linked sequence of poems very quickly, [[writing beyond thought]].
+In this way you build up a linked sequence of poems very quickly, [[Writing From the Subconscious]].

 I stole this exercise from Inua Ellam's sublime book *The Actual*, where each poem is linked to the previous one.